apaeffgen/PanConvert/docs/Xtras/Install_Instructions.md

 # Installation instruction

+## Before you beginn

+* Either install a [binary version](https://sourceforge.net/projects/panconvert/files/Newest/) of PanConvert or
+* Install all required components.
+See  the Installation Checklist below.
+* You need to have [pandoc < 1.18](http://johnmacfarlane.net/pandoc/) installed.
+* The newest source code supports all pandoc versions
+* (Optional: Multimarkdown: for markdown to Lyx-Support)

+## Installation Checklist
 Check which packets are already installed on your system.
 Normally Python3 exists on many supported platforms.
 On Linux somethimes QT5 is preinstalled.

 * Install Python3